andrewguy/fast-mRMR/README.md

 Welcome to the fast-mRMR wiki!

 This is an improved implementation of the classical feature selection method: minimum Redundancy and Maximum Relevance (mRMR); presented by Peng in [1].

+This is a fork of the implementation [here](https://github.com/sramirez/fast-mRMR).
+This version provides an updated mrmr-reader tool with a few improvements.
+Importantly, if running for CPU, the mrmr-reader no longer drops some datapoints.
+It also supports specifying an output filename.

 ## Main features

 Several optimizations have been introduced in this improved version in order to speed up the costliest computation of the original algorithm: Mutual Information (MI) calculations.
 These optimizations are described in the followings:

 - **Cache marginal probabilities**: Instead of obtaining the marginal probabilities in each MI computation, those are calculated only once at the beginning of the program, and cached to be re-used in the next iterations.